buildbot/buildbot/master/docs/manual/cfg-buildslaves-docker.rst

 The format of that variable has to be an array of string.
 Each string specify a volume in the following format: :samp:`{volumename}:{bindname}`.
+The volume name has to be appended with ``:ro`` if the volume should be mounted *read-only*.

+.. note:: This is the same format as when specifying volumes on the command line for docker's own ``-v`` option.